angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 Chalice is not limited to being set on one.
 Sometimes an opponent will want to deploy a threat plus disruption on turn one so might lead with Chalice X = 0 or may play a Chalice X = 2 in the late game.
-For X = 0 this is fine so long as you have been making land drops though the game or, at worst, allows you to put lands into the pile itself.
+For X = 0 this is fine so long as you have been making land drops throughout the game or, at worst, allows you to put lands into the pile itself.

 > {B}{B}{B} + {U}{U}{U} + Cantrip